Snitkin-Lab-Umich/funQCD/README.md

 # funQCD - Quality Control and Contamination Detection workflow.

 funQCD is a quality control pipeline for short read fungal data, with a focus on Candida auris sequencing data.
 It is a modified version of QCD (https://github.com/Snitkin-Lab-Umich/QCD), and is intended to be used on a HPC cluster.
+The workflow is split into three sections (assembly, prediction, and annotation).
+Basic QC is checked after the assembly and prediction steps, with failed samples removed from the pipeline.

 ### Summary